Start (streaming service): Finance

-Device support and technical details

-Start's web version can be accessed via a web browser.

 Content

-Over the past three years Start produced in-house more than 30 originals, including series Russian Affairs/Gold Diggers (3 seasons), Better than Us (1 season), Storm (1 season), Addicted (3 seasons), The Vampires of Midland, Mediator (2 seasons), Passengers, Container, Offside (2 seasons), The Counted (2 seasons), 257 Reasons to Live (2 seasons), A Good Man (1 season), Sherlock: The Russian Chronicles, and films Hotel Belgrade, Factory by Yury Bykov, Text by Klim Shipenko etc. In 2019 Start original series Better Than Us became the first Russian TV series released worldwide as a Netflix Original.
+Over the past three years Start produced in-house more than 30 originals, including series Gold Diggers (3 seasons), Better than Us (1 season), Storm (1 season), Addicted (3 seasons), The Vampires of Midland, Mediator (2 seasons), Passengers, Container, Offside (2 seasons), The Counted (2 seasons), 257 Reasons to Live (2 seasons), A Good Man (1 season), Sherlock: The Russian Chronicles, and films Hotel Belgrade, The Factory by Yury Bykov, Text by Klim Shipenko etc. In 2019 Start original series Better Than Us became the first Russian TV series released worldwide as a Netflix Original.
 It was dubbed into 20+ languages.

-In 2020 Amazon Prime bought exclusive distribution rights for Russian Affairs (season 1) as Exclusives and Originals after its release on Start.
+In 2020 Amazon Prime bought exclusive distribution rights for Gold Diggers (season 1) as Exclusives and Originals after its release on Start.
 In 2020, Start signed a two-year distribution deal with the international streaming platform Walter Presents.
 As part of the agreement, a curated selection of international drama series was made available to Russian audiences, including Professor T, Fugitives, Kepler(s), Stalk, Box 21, Young and Promising, Klem and Code 37: Sex Crimes.
-In the same year, Walter Presents licensed Russian Affairs for release in the United Kingdom.
+In the same year, Walter Presents licensed Gold Diggers for release in the United Kingdom.
 In 2021, Walter Presents acquired rights to another Start production, the nine-part psychological thriller A Good Man.

 As of May 2021 Start had over 50 projects in production.

 Awards and nominations

 Start original series Storm by Boris Khlebnikov won a silver award at the New York Festivals TV and Film Awards in the Streaming Drama category.
-Text by Klim Shipenko won The François Chalais Prize at the annual Festival du Cinéma Russe à Honfleur (2019) for Best Script (Dmitry Glukhovskiy) and Best Actor (Alexander Petrov and Ivan Yankovskiy)[28].
+Text by Klim Shipenko won The François Chalais Prize at the annual Festival du Cinéma Russe à Honfleur (2019) for Best Script (Dmitry Glukhovskiy) and Best Actor (Alexander Petrov and Ivan Yankovskiy).
 The film won four Golden Eagle Awards (2020) for Best Motion Picture, Best Leading Actor (Alexander Petrov), Best Supporting Actor (Ivan Yankovsky), and Best Film Editing.